Property $(T_B)$ and Property $(F_B)$ restricted to a representation without non-zero invariant vectors: A description of the absolute gradient of

 Since $B$ is real and smooth, for $\gamma \in K$ such that $Dv(\gamma ) \not= 0$,

 and, for $\gamma \in K$ such that $Dv(\gamma) =0$,

 Therefore we have

-If there is $u\in B$ at which this equality is nonnegative, then the first equality in the proposition is proved.
-To prove this, we continue the computation of the last line of this equality.
+Since there is $u\in B$ at which this limit is nonnegative, the first equality in the proposition is proved.
+To prove the last line of this equality, we continue the computation.
 For arbitrary $\gamma \in K$, since $\pi (\gamma )$ is a surjective linear isometry,